GEOM4009/PeatLidar/README.md

 ## General Workflow

 **earthaccess_download.py** - Download granules (large chunks of data)
+1. Get bounding box of input polygons
+2. Query granules for given extent & date range
+3. Download granules to local directory

+![][images/flowcharts_download.jpg]

 **process_sat_lidar.py** - Aggregate by polygon and compare
+1. Extract canopy height from downloaded granules
+2. Apply various filters (Night Flag, Beam Type) - See config
+3. Aggregate by polygon (mean, min, max, stdev)
+4. Compare GEDI L2A to ICESat-2 ATL08 values if both are present
+5. Export aggregated data and/or comparison as one or more of CSV,

 **user_input3.py** - Optional script for interactively creating the config file